 Although the epilogue was a bit rushed and devoid of some of the tidbits of information that would have made it more believable, I still loved the book.
 Jenoff unflinchingly details the struggles of living in an occupied country, the atrocities committed by the Nazis as they liquidated Jewish neighborhoods, and the danger of ignoring what’s happening in your own backyard.
 She deftly balances the excitement of taking action with the horrors and loss inevitable in war, and she makes a story that happened decades ago relevant in the present day.
 The Winter Guest is about the bonds between sisters and twins, the destructive nature of secrets, loyalty and betrayal, and the need to preserve wartime stories of courage and resistance before those who know exactly what happened are gone.

-Disclosure: I received Citadel from William Morrow for review.
+Disclosure: I received The Winter Guest from Harlequin MIRA and the author for review.

 © 2014 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.